Michael-Schiebler/Kerf-Bend-Wizard/README.md

-Check  out the beta release at www.kerfbendwizard.com
+Check  out the full release at www.kerfbendwizard.com